 Best of the rest

-The D3100 entry-level SLR boasts picture and video quality worthy of a high-end model.
+The D3100 is an entry-level SLR with picture and video quality worthy of a higher-end model.
 The camera body is, however, quite basic, and the optical viewfinder is a bit tight.
 Note that some second-hand lenses won't work with the autofocus.

-With its all-weather finish, 100% viewfinder and pair of settings wheels, the K-30 has loads of features you'd expect to see in a higher-end and more expensive model.
+With its all-weather finish, 100% viewfinder and pair of settings wheels, the K-30 has loads of features you'd expect to see in a more expensive higher-end model.

 Sony's A58 SLT is packed with functions, including an 8 fps burst mode with autofocus, sweep panorama, and a fast autofocus in video mode.
 Still, you'll have to make do with an electronic viewfinder rather than a proper optical viewfinder.